 This phenomenon was discovered by physiologist and sleep researcher Nathan Kleitman in the last century and is called Ultradian rhythm.

-Researcher found out that whenever we try to force ourselves focusing longer than 90 minutes on a specific task we overstrain ourselves and need longer periods to recover.
+Researchers found out that whenever we try to force ourselves to focus longer than 90 minutes on a specific task we overstrain ourselves and need longer periods to recover.

 Bestseller author Tony Schwartz suggests working in 90 minutes batches.